angela-tylee/chatgpt-clone/README.md

 ## Usage

-1. Open your browser and navigate to [http://localhost:5173](http://localhost:5173)
+1. Open your browser and navigate to the deployed application at [https://chatgpt-clone-c1hk.onrender.com](https://chatgpt-clone-c1hk.onrender.com) or locally at [http://localhost:5173](http://localhost:5173)
 2. Type your message in the text area at the bottom
 3. Press Enter or click the send button to submit your message
 4. Wait for the AI to respond with a typing animation effect